 Access to toilet by households

-Of the 100,000 households in the
+Of the 14,000 households in the city,

-city.
-The remaining 98% of
+about 96.428571428571% of

-households do not have access to
+households have access to

-any kind of toilet facility in the city.
-It

-is important for city governments to
+household taken adequate efforts

-take initiative to improve the
+to improve the overall coverage of

-coverage of toilets across the city.
+toilet access in the city.

 FSM Toolbox has dedicated planning modules to assist you in planning household and community toilet construction required by geography, type of toilet user interface and onsite sanitation system technology relavent by geography in your city.
 Learn more.